unionai-oss/pandera/docs/source/supported_libraries.rst

      - A pandas drop-in replacement, distributed using a Spark backend.
    * - :ref:`Modin <scaling_modin>`
      - A pandas drop-in replacement, distributed using a Ray or Dask backend.
-   * - :ref:`GeoPandas <scaling_geopandas>`
-     - An extension of pandas that supports geospatial data.

 .. toctree::
     :maxdepth: 1
-    :caption: Introduction
     :hidden:

     Dask <dask>
     Fugue <fugue>
     Koalas <koalas>
     Modin <modin>

 .. note::